codyaustun/benchmark/results/SUBMISSION.md

 We evaluate image classification performance on the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 For training, we have two tasks:
-- Training Time: Minimize the total time needed to train a model that has a test set accuracy of 93% or greater
+- *Training Time*: Minimize the total time needed to train a model that has a test set accuracy of 93% or greater
-- Cost: Minimize the total cost of training a model that has a test set accuracy of 93% or greater on public cloud infrastructure
+- *Cost*: Minimize the total cost of training a model that has a test set accuracy of 93% or greater on public cloud infrastructure

 For inference, we have two tasks:
-- Latency: Minimize the total time needed to classify a single image with a model that has a test set accuracy of 93% or greater
+- *Latency*: Minimize the total time needed to classify a single image with a model that has a test set accuracy of 93% or greater
-- Throughput: Minimize the total time (or maximize the total throughput) needed to classify 8192 images in the CIFAR10 test set with a model that has a total test set accuracy of 93% or greater
+- *Throughput*: Minimize the total time (or maximize the total throughput) needed to classify 8192 images in the CIFAR10 test set with a model that has a total test set accuracy of 93% or greater

 ### JSON Format